Leveraging Convolutional and Graph Networks for an Unsupervised Remote Sensing Labelling Tool: Introduction

-CBIR methods typically begin with low-level feature extractors that focus on local texture, colour (spectral), and shape characteristics.
-Examples of such feature extraction techniques include the Scale-Invariant Feature Transform (SIFT) \citep{chen2020iterative,zhu2016bag}, Gray-Level Co-occurrence Matrices (GLCM), wavelets, Gabor filters, and Local Binary Patterns (LBP) \citep{huang2014multichannel,ranchin1993wavelet,yang2008comparing,huang2016remote}.
+\paragraph{Traditional Feature Extraction.} Early CBIR methods relied on low-level descriptors capturing texture, colour, and shape characteristics.
+Common techniques include Scale-Invariant Feature Transform (SIFT) \citep{chen2020iterative,zhu2016bag}, Gray-Level Co-occurrence Matrices (GLCM), wavelets, Gabor filters, and Local Binary Patterns (LBP) \citep{huang2014multichannel,ranchin1993wavelet,yang2008comparing,huang2016remote}.
 These techniques primarily focus on either texture features (which capture spectral relationships) or the spectra themselves.
-Once extracted, these low-level features can be further processed into mid-level representations using algorithms like the Vector of Locally Aggregated Descriptors (VLAD), Bag of Visual Words (BoW), or Bag of Features \citep{jegou2010aggregating,sivic2003video,cao2010spatial}.
-BoW is a foundational technique that employs K-means clustering to create a visual codebook, which then generates histograms of local features.
-While widely used, BoW is often outperformed by VLAD, which improves upon it by capturing the spatial relationships between local features and their corresponding cluster centres.
+Once extracted, these descriptors are often aggregated into mid-level representations using algorithms such as Bag of Visual Words (BoW) and Vector of Locally Aggregated Descriptors (VLAD) \citep{jegou2010aggregating,sivic2003video,cao2010spatial}.
+BoW employs K-means clustering to create a visual codebook and histograms of local features, while VLAD improves upon BoW by encoding spatial relationships between features and cluster centres.
+Despite their popularity, these methods typically lose semantic relationships between image features, limiting their effectiveness for complex remote sensing imagery.

-Deep Convolutional Neural Networks (DCNNs) \citep{song2019survey} can replace traditional low-level feature extractors, leading to substantial improvements in image retrieval performance \citep{rs11050493,bosilj2016retrieval}.
-For instance, \citeauthor{wang2017aggregating} \citep{wang2017aggregating} employ multiple convolutional layers to build hierarchical feature sets, which are then enhanced using VLAD descriptors.
-Their work demonstrates the efficacy of DCNN architectures such as VGG, ResNet, OverFeat, and CaffeNet in this context.
-More advanced models like NetVLAD and SatResNet-50 outperform traditional hand-crafted descriptors in terms of retrieval accuracy \citep{napoletano2018visual}.
-Additionally, these DCNN-based methods can function in an unsupervised manner, utilising techniques like autoencoders, generative models, and a combination of support vector machines (SVMs) or visual codebooks \citep{romero2015unsupervised,rs10081243,doi:10.1080/2150704X.2020.1731769}. \citeauthor{WANG2021107785} \citep{WANG2021107785} propose a deep hashing approach using Graph Neural Networks (GNNs), where deep features are extracted from a pre-trained ResNet network.

-Despite their effectiveness, a limitation of visual codebook-based methods is that they often lose semantic relationships between image features.
-To overcome this, \citeauthor{sumbul2021novel} \citep{sumbul2021novel} explore multi-label co-occurrence relationships in remote sensing (RS) images.
-They employ a CNN feature extractor, which feeds into a Graph Neural Network (GNN) that compares features using multiple Siamese Neural Networks (SNN), each with a different form of triplet loss to refine the results. \citeauthor{yu2022text} \citep{yu2022text} leverage GNNs for cross-model text-image matching, showing significant improvements when combined with attention mechanisms.
-Similarly, \citeauthor{9173783} \citep{9173783} enhance multi-label image retrieval by using graph structures to better represent the relationships between multiple semantic annotations.